-In the fall of 2023, an airborne magneto-telluric (MT) survey was completed that covered the south part of the Minto Property.
+In July 2023, an airborne magneto-telluric (MT) survey was completed that covered the south part of the Minto Property.
 The intention was to map structure and conductivity at depth and attempt to discern valid data beneath shallow horizontal conductive cretaceous layers.
 Results are pending.